nhusher/denormalizr/README.md

-denormalizr: the other half of [normalizr]
+denormalizer: the other half of [normalizr]
 ===

 The normalizr library offers excellent features for normalizing deeply-nested data structures